-SUMMARY 9.0
+9.0 SUMMARY

 The new rooftop extension to Warren Court will be formed using modern lightweight methods of construction, successfully carried out by MBP on other projects in Central London.
 The weight of the increased volume of the rooftop extension will be offset by the removal of the heavy walls above 6th floor, and the existing heavy 6th floor and roof.
-The ventilation shafts, and lift shafts will remain and will be extended up to the new roof level.
+The ventilation shafts, and lift shafts will remain.
 The existing primary load paths will be used to support the new apartments and any repairs necessary will be carried out to ensure the long term security of the building fabric.
 As the loading on the existing fabric will be essentially the same, and the top level represents a small portion of the building as a whole, the proposed development will not have an adverse impact on the apartments below or the London Underground infrastructure at ground floor level and below.